 It has also become of the most popular free things to do in Sydney, and every year tens of thousands of people flock to the city to check out the visual masterpieces.

 Sydney is already one of the most beautiful cities in the world, and to see some of its most famous buildings like the Opera House and Harbour Bridge come alive in the evenings with huge light paintings really is a sight to behold.

 Every year it gets bigger and more impressive, with some of the top musical acts on the planet now joining the festival, and a new fantastic artist being asked every year to curate the entire light show.

-ANNOUNCEMENT – Vivid is back in 2021!
-This year’s dates for Vivid Sydney are Friday August 6th through to Saturday August 28th, 2021.
+ANNOUNCEMENT – Vivid will be back in 2022!
+The dates for the next Vivid Sydney are Friday 27th May through to Saturday 18th June 2022.

 The theme for Vivid Sydney changes each year, so you can make it a regular outing and no two years are ever the same.